 “Both treasures we share together.”

 Around us, the sound of forks and knifes on porcelain plates (is it a squeak?
-Is there a word that can describe these sounds?) and spoons reaching/scraping toward the bottoms of bowls.
+There is no word that can exactly desribe the sound) and spoons reaching/scraping toward the bottoms of bowls.
 Flashing lights outside from the bars and cars that move and shake while we stay still seated in high-backed chairs, our toes touching gently beneath the table, our plates waiting in front of us.

 Gogo leans her cheek against her fist.
 “They’ve run out.”

 The server turns a deeper shade of red.
-“Yes, miss.
+“Yes.
 There is non.
 There is nothing brings me greater pain than to tell you this, here, now.”

 “Well.
 Is there something else you would recommend?”